AdaCore/gnatstudio/docs/users_guide/debugging.rst

 * :menuselection:`Set Breakpoint on Line *xx*`

   Sets a breakpoint on the line under the pointer.
+  This menu is always enabled, even when no debugger is started.
+This means that you can prepare breakpoints while working on the code, before you even start the debugger.

 * :menuselection:`Set Breakpoint on *selection*`

   Sets a breakpoint at the beginning of the subprogram named *selection*.
+  This menu is always enabled, even when no debugger is started.
+This means that you can prepare breakpoints while working on the code, before you even start the debugger.

 * :menuselection:`Continue Until Line *xx*`